GOP leaders prepare to show teachers the 'facts' at Wednesday rally

 School districts have canceled classes so educators can demonstrate.

 "It's really irresponsible," said Woodhouse.
-"The people who are unjustifiable being attacked tomorrow are the parents and the students who ought to be at school and he parents who ought to be at work.
+"The people who are unjustifiably being attacked (Wednesday) are the parents and the students who ought to be at school and he parents who ought to be at work.
 They (teachers) decided to exert maximum pain on parents and students during exam time.

 The GOP has argued that teachers are fighting the wrong people.